parvathysjsu/CMPE255Project/final.md

   <img src="https://github.com/parvathysjsu/CMPE255Project/blob/main/graphs/weather_info1.png" width="350" />
 </p>

 The left graph above represents one of the positive data.
-The right graph represents the added negative data, which is randomly chosen.
+The right graph represents the added negative data, which is a randomly chosen day from the weather dataset with the same lattitude and longtitude information.

 ### Analysis of merged data
 #### Salman Mal (Correlation Matrix)